sts10/tidy/readme.markdown

 You can read more about this issue [here](https://github.com/ulif/diceware#prefix-code).

 ## On maximum shared prefix length

+Tidy allows users to set a maximum shared prefix length.

 Setting this value to say, 4, means that knowing the first 4 characters of any word on the generated list is sufficient to know which word it is.
 As an example, we'd know that if a word starts with "radi", we know it must be the word "radius" (if "radical" had been on the list, it Tidy would have removed it).